sravand123/TinkerScript/README.md

 ```

 ### From Source
-Make sure you have Java and Maven installed on your machine
+Make sure you have Java 11 or higher and Maven installed on your machine
 1. Clone the repository:
 ```bash
 git clone https://github.com/sravand123/TinkerScript